codevise/pageflow/doc/creating_file_types.md

 # Creating File Types

 Pageflow lets page types define new types of files to be managed in the editor.
-All editor featues available for the built in image, video and audio files can also be used for new types of files.
+All editor features available for the built in image, video and audio files can also be used for new types of files.

 The code in the following example is taken from the